 In this section we will experimentally demonstrate the advantages of our proposed FedNCM and FedNCM+FT.
 Additionally, we show that simple LP tuning can at times be more stable and communication efficient than undertaking the full fine tuning considered almost exclusively in prior work on FL with pre-trained models.

-Our experiments focus on image classification tasks and we consider a setting similar to \citet{nguyen2023begin} using the CIFAR 10 dataset \citep{krizhevsky2009learning}.
-We also expand our setting to include four additional standard computer vision datasets shown in Tab. \ref{tab:datasets}.
-Following the method of \citet{hsu2019measuring} data is distributed between clients using a dirichlet distribution parameterized by $\alpha=0.1$ for our primary experiments.
-We also set the number of clients to 100, train for 1 local epoch per round, and set client participation to 30$\%$ for CIFAR (as in \citet{nguyen2023begin}).
+Our primary experiments focus on standard image classification tasks.
+We also provide some NLP classification tasks in Sec. \ref{sec:nlp_exp}.
+We consider a setting similar to \citet{nguyen2023begin} using the CIFAR 10 dataset \citep{krizhevsky2009learning} and expand our setting to include four additional standard computer vision datasets shown in Tab. \ref{tab:datasets}.
+Following the method of \citet{hsu2019measuring}, data is distributed between clients using a Dirichlet distribution parameterized by $\alpha=0.1$ for our primary experiments.
+We set the number of clients to 100, train for 1 local epoch per round, and set client participation to 30$\%$ for CIFAR (as in \citet{nguyen2023begin}).
 For all other datasets we use full client participation for simplicity.
-Additional variations of simulation settings above are provided in Sec.~\ref{sec:main} and in the Appendix.

-Like \citet{nguyen2023begin}, we use SqueezeNet \citep{iandola2016squeezenet}, and we additionally consider a ResNet18~\citep{he2016deep} as the base model for fine-tuning, the results of which are presented in Appendix~\ref{sec:resnets}.
-For all datasets when performing fine-tuning and evaluation we resize images to 224x224, the training input size of ImageNet.
-We run all experiments for three seeds using the FLSim library described in \citet{nguyen2023begin}.

-\paragraph{Baseline methods} We compare our methods to the following approaches as per \citet{nguyen2023begin}: (a) \textit{Random}: the model is initialized at random with no use of pre-trained model or NCM initialization.
+Like \citet{nguyen2023begin}, we use SqueezeNet \citep{iandola2016squeezenet}, we also consider a ResNet18~\citep{he2016deep} for experiments in Appendix~\ref{sec:resnet_res}.
+When performing fine-tuning and evaluation for all datasets, we resize images to $224\times224$, the training input size of ImageNet.
+We run all experiments for three seeds using the FLSim library described in \citet{nguyen2023begin}. \paragraph{Baseline methods} We compare our methods to the following approaches as per \citet{nguyen2023begin}: (a) \textit{Random}: the model is initialized at random with no use of pre-trained model or NCM initialization.
 This setting corresponds to the standard FL paradigm of \citet{mcmahan2017communication}. (b) \textit{LP}: Given a pre-trained model, we freeze the base and train only the linear head using standard FL optimizer for training. (c) \textit{FT}: A pre-trained model is used to initialize the global model weights and then a standard FL optimization algorithm is applied. (d) \textit{LP and FT Oracles}: These are equivalent baselines trained in the centralized setting that provide an upper bound to the expected performance.